-Intranet and Extranet security are an increasing issue.
-As most organisations have welcomed intranets and extranets enthusiastically, which is hardly surprising.
-The technology provides financial savings and is easy to install and use, enabling cost-effective and productive new ways of working.
+Intranet and extranet security are an increasing issue.
+Most organisations have welcomed intranets and extranets enthusiastically, which is hardly surprising, given that the technology provides financial savings, is easy to install and use, and enables productive ways of working.

-Organisations are using the software to distribute information efficiently and quickly.
-They are building a variety of self-service applications to help reduce administrative costs.
-They are improving employee collaboration across the organisation and with external business partners.
+Organisations are using the software to distribute information efficiently and quickly, by building a variety of self-service applications to help reduce administrative costs.
+They’re also improving employee collaboration across the organisation and with external business partners.

 As extranets and intranets become more widely used, new security challenges are emerging.
-Many organisations are deploying access control technology and firewalls to improve intranet & extranet security as hackers become increasingly sophisticated.
+Many organisations are deploying access control technology and firewalls to improve intranet and extranet safety as hackers become increasingly sophisticated.

-An intranet is a network that is restricted to a particular enterprise, organization, or group of related organizations.
+An intranet is a network that is restricted to a particular enterprise, organisation, or group of related organisations.

-Extranets are networks that are accessible to both the organization that created them and to outside entities as well.
+Extranets, on the other hand, are Internal Networks that are accessible to both the organisation that created them and to outside entities as well.

 Firewalls provide a solution to breaches from outside the organisation, but are not as effective against attacks from insiders, such as disgruntled employees or contractors, for example.
 Passwords are often too easy to guess or can be intercepted as they pass over corporate networks.
 While a strong password can prevent someone from entering a server to view confidential data, passwords can be ineffective as data passes between the client and the server.